ufechner7/Tethers.jl/docs/src/examples.md

 ```
 ![Non-linear Spring damper](docs/images/Nonlinear.png)

-Mass, attached to a spring-damper element.
-One end of the spring is attached at the origin, and the second end is
-attached to the mass.
+Mass, attached to a non-linear spring-damper element.
+One end of the spring is attached at the origin, and the second end is attached to the mass.
 Mass initially below the origin, spring un-stretched.
-Z-axis pointing
+Z-axis pointing upwards.
-upwards.

 Initial velocity $4 m/s$ upwards.
 The compression stiffness is zero.
 The grey line shows that
 the stiffness is zero at the beginning, and has the nominal value at the end. **Example:** [Tether_03.jl](https://github.com/ufechner7/Tethers.jl/blob/main/src/Tether_03.jl).